appbaseio/Docs/content/docs/search/rules.md

 ### Functions

 Helps in doing more customization with search or handling edge cases around search relevancy.
 Functions let you implement any custom action.
-For example you want to perform natural language processing on the search query.
+For example, you want to perform natural language processing on the search query.

 ![function](https://www.dropbox.com/s/tsrj68q3yixcp2n/Screenshot%202020-02-20%2010.59.35.png?raw=1)